awsdocs/aws-control-tower-guide/doc_source/January-June-2020.md

 This landing zone update includes all Regions listed and cannot be undone\.
 After updating your landing zone to version 2\.5, you must manually update all enrolled accounts for AWS Control Tower to govern in the 10 supported AWS Regions\.
 For information, see [Configure your AWS Control Tower Regions](region-how.md#deploying-to-new-region)\.

-## Guardrail update<a name="guardrail-update"></a>
+## Guardrail update<a name="control-update"></a>

 **October 8, 2020**

 \(No update required for AWS Control Tower landing zone\)

-An updated version has been released for the mandatory guardrail `AWS-GR_IAM_ROLE_CHANGE_PROHIBITED`\.
+An updated version has been released for the mandatory control `AWS-GR_IAM_ROLE_CHANGE_PROHIBITED`\.

-This change to the guardrail is required because accounts that are being enrolled automatically into AWS Control Tower must have the `AWSControlTowerExecution` role enabled\.
-The previous version of the guardrail prevents this role from being created\.
+This change to the control is required because accounts that are being enrolled automatically into AWS Control Tower must have the `AWSControlTowerExecution` role enabled\.
+The previous version of the control prevents this role from being created\.

-For more information, see [Guardrail update](mandatory-guardrails.md#guardrail-update-hotfix) in the AWS Control Tower User Guide Guardrail reference\.
+For more information, see [Control update](mandatory-controls.md#control-update-hotfix) in the AWS Control Tower User Guide Control reference\.

 ## AWS Control Tower console shows more detail about OUs and accounts<a name="OU-account-detail"></a>